JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ![](img/UwpToIotHub/azure-iothubowner-policy.png)

-This is the secret needed from the Azure IoT Hub.
+These are all the secrets needed from the Azure IoT Hub.

 ## Create a bridge